rails/rails/guides/source/testing.md

 ### Maintaining the test database schema

 In order to run your tests, your test database will need to have the current structure.
 The test helper checks whether your test database has any pending migrations.
 If so, it will try to load your `db/schema.rb` or `db/structure.sql` into the test database.
 If migrations are still pending, an error will be raised.
+Usually this indicates that your schema is not fully migrated.
+Running the migrations against the development database (`bin/rake db:migrate`) will bring the schema up to date.

+NOTE: If existing migrations required modifications, the test database needs to be rebuilt.
+This can be done by executing `bin/rake db:test:prepare`.

 ### Running Tests